 - Materials Science: Miranda Holmes-Cerfon, Bob Kohn, Georg Stadler

-- Related Seminars: Applied Math Lab Seminar, Applied Mathematics Seminar, Atmosphere Ocean Science Colloquium, Atmosphere Ocean Science Student Seminar, Magneto-Fluid Dynamics Seminar
+- Related Seminars: Applied Math / Applied Math Lab Seminar, Atmosphere Ocean Science Colloquium, Atmosphere Ocean Science Student Seminar, Magneto-Fluid Dynamics Seminar

 Domains of interest range from stochastic processes to random discrete structures to statistical physics (percolation, random matrices…), which has become more and more central in recent years.
 Probability theory has natural connections with a number of fields (computational methods, financial mathematics, mathematical physics, dynamical systems, graph theory) since a great number of phenomena can be best modeled or understood by probabilistic means.